oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

     This concludes this lab. **You may now proceed to the next lab.**

 >**Note:** If you encounter issues in Lab 3, Task 1, it may be due to the DBMS Cloud Credential not being created properly.
-You can remove the credential running the following statement.
+You can remove the credential by running the following statement.
     ```
      <copy>BEGIN
      DBMS_CLOUD.DROP_CREDENTIAL ('GRAPH_OCW_CREDENTIAL');